Cosmic-Citrus/game-sudoku/readme.md

 ## License

-This project is licensed under the Apache License License - see the LICENSE.md file for details
+This project is licensed under the Apache License - see the LICENSE file for details.